Max-Hollywood/BattleMonsters/README.md

 To increase difficulty, a Monster creator should be able to procedurally generate a random monster to keep the shapes unpredictable.

+> UPDATE 2020-06-25

+Add obstacles - the game board has randomly placed and random shaped obstacles - rocks, debris, buildings, whatever - that limit where a player can place their monsters, but also means that an attacker gets a false positive when they hit that location.

+Rewrite the readme.md to have revision and ideas history at the bottom, and update the current project at the top (I've been neglecting that).

+## Bugs/Fix
+Add bugs as they are found.
+Strike them out `~~`~~bug~~`~~` when they are expected to be fixed.
+Delete them when they are confirmed to be fixed in the next version.

+### Core

+### User interface

+### Monsters

+### Players

+### Weapons

+### AI Brains

+### Other
+- make the 2d array setting and getting (x or y first) consistent